Image SEO for Photographers and Other Visual Artists

 Share your images on image bookmarking sites like Pinterest and socialize with like minded users there.

 Cut out the middleman e.g. Getty Images.
 Why?
-I’ve contacted Getty Images a week ago to seek permission to publish an image and I didn’t get a response beyond an automated “we get back to you” reply.
+I’ve contacted Getty Images once and waited a week to seek permission to publish an image.
+I didn’t get a response beyond an automated “we get back to you” reply.

 Use a CC license to control the use of your images.
 Creative Commons licenses are not about giving away your copyrights, they are about deciding yourself what copyrights you grant others.
 This is far better than letting people steal your images.